gianlucagiacometti/proxmox-acme-facilemanager/README.md

 Place dnsapi.php in the same server of facileManager client (where the file client.php resides).
 The file must be rachable via https by your ProxMox hosts, and I suggest to create a dedicated domain for the purpose (i.e. https://my-fm-api-server.com/dnsapi.php).

+Change the argument of str_replace with your host domain name (value _acme-challange.myhost.mydomain.ext should become _acme-challenge.myhost), and the path to your dnsapi.sh script.

 Place dnsapi.sh in the same server, OUTSIDE any public folder of the web server.

 Modify dnsapi.sh with the correct path to your facileManager client.php.